A Systematic Survey on Large Language Models for Algorithm Design: Applications

-Bayesian optimization (BO) is a model-based optimization paradigm for solving expensive optimization problems and has found wide applications in various real-world scenarios \citep{frazier2016bayesian}.
-It typically employs a surrogate model to approximate the expensive function and well-designed Acquisition Functions (AFs) to select potential solutions in a sample-efficient manner.
+In various real-world applications, the cost of evaluating the objective functions can be very expensive, which greatly limits the evaluation budget in the optimization process \citep{frazier2016bayesian}.
+Bayesian optimization (BO) stands out as a sample-efficient method, it typically employs a surrogate model to approximate the expensive function and well-designed Acquisition Functions (AFs) to carefully select potential solutions.
 To facilitate the direct generation of solutions using LLMs, HPO-LLM* \citep{zhang2023using} provides LLMs with an initial set of instructions that outlines the specific dataset, model, and hyperparameters to propose recommended hyperparameters for evaluation in Hyperparameter Optimization (HPO) tasks.
-Furthermore, LLAMBO \citep{liu2024largellambo} incorporates LLM capabilities to enhance BO efficiency, in which three specific enhancements throughout the BO pipeline have been systematically investigated on tasks selected from Bayesmark \citep{Uber2020bayesmark} and HPOBench \citep{eggensperger2021hpobench}.
+Furthermore, LLAMBO \citep{liu2024largellambo} incorporates LLM capabilities to enhance BO efficiency, in which three specific enhancements throughout the BO pipeline have been systematically investigated on tasks selected from HPOBench \citep{eggensperger2021hpobench}.
 Instead of utilizing LLMs for direct solution generation, BO-LIFT* \citep{ramos2023bayesian} utilizes predictions with uncertainties provided by a Language-Interfaced Fine-Tuning (LIFT) framework \citep{dinh2022lift} with LLMs to perform BO for catalyst optimization using natural language.
-EvolCAF \citep{yao2024evolve} introduces a novel paradigm integrating LLMs within EC framework to design AFs automatically for cost-aware BO, the approach showcases remarkable efficiency and generalization for synthetic functions and HPO tasks with heterogeneous costs.
-Similarly, FunBO \citep{aglietti2024funbo} discoveres novel and well-performing AFs for BO by extending FunSearch \citep{romera2024mathematical}, the discovered AFs are evaluated on various global optimization benchmarks in and out of the training distribution and HPO tasks for RBF-based SVM and AdaBoost algorithms.
+EvolCAF \citep{yao2024evolve} introduces a novel paradigm to design AFs automatically for cost-aware BO.
+The approach showcases remarkable efficiency and discovers novel ideas not previously explored in existing literature on AF design.
+Similarly, FunBO \citep{aglietti2025funbo} found novel and well-performing AFs for BO by extending FunSearch \citep{romera2024mathematical}.
+The discovered AFs are evaluated on various synthetic and HPO benchmarks in and out of the training distribution.